trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - the way of requests forwarded to the backend
 - the type of headers forwarded to the backend

-If we talking about security of the proxy server look at this recommendations of the National Institute of Standards and Technology about [Guidelines on Securing Public Web Servers](https://www.nist.gov/publications/guidelines-securing-public-web-servers).
+If we talking about security of the proxy server look at this recommendations about [Guidelines on Securing Public Web Servers](https://www.nist.gov/publications/guidelines-securing-public-web-servers) <sup>[NIST]</sup>.
 This document is a good starting point.
 Is old but still has interesting solutions and suggestions.

 There is a [great explanation](https://serverfault.com/a/25095) about the benefits of improving security through the use of a reverse proxy server.